Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The User-Defined Types str_DEVMODE and Type_DEVMODE

-At the beginning of the Code, two new User-Defined Data Types str_DEVMODE and type_DEVMODE are declared.
-The Report PrtDevMode Property Value has moved into this structured data area so that we can modify the required element's value and update them back into the Report before printing.
+At the beginning of the code, two new user-defined data types, str_DEVMODE and type_DEVMODE, are declared.
+The report’s PrtDevMode property value is copied into this structured data area, allowing us to modify specific elements and update them back into the report before printing.

-RGB is defined as a member of the str_DEVMODE with 94 Bytes long String data type.
-This 94 Byte data area consists of 26 different parameter values of various data types and sizes and is defined accordingly under the type_DEVMODE data structure.
-When we move the data from str_DEVMODE (a single block of 94 characters) into type_DEVMODE we can individually change the required value before updating it back into the Report's Page Setup.
+Within str_DEVMODE, a member named RGB is defined as a 94-byte string.
+This 94-byte area contains 26 different parameters of various data types and sizes, which are individually defined under the type_DEVMODE structure.
+By transferring the data from str_DEVMODE (a single block of 94 characters) into type_DEVMODE, we can modify individual parameter values before writing them back into the report’s Page Setup.

 Preparing for a Trial Run